-Two substitute goods might not be the same, but they serve the same purpose.
+Two substitute good might not be the same, but they serve the same purpose.
 Let us take the example of an airplane and train.

 Airplane and trains are two modes of transportation to reach from city A to City B. certain factors affect the choice of people in deciding whether to travel by train or airplane.
 These factors can be travel fare, availability, and travel time.

 The rise in the price of airplane fare makes the people choose to train as a mode of transportation and vice versa.
-Therefore, airplane and trains are a pair of substitute goods.
+Therefore, airplane and trains are a pair of substitute good.

-If you look around, you will find out the hundreds of examples of substitute goods.
+If you look around, you will find out the hundreds of examples of substitute good.
 As you know already, these are which can be used at the place of one another.

 You might have bought a substitute good when you went to the shopping mall to buy something else.
 You might have bought coffee when you could not find your favorite brand of tea as it is out of stock.

-Let us learn about a few more examples of such substitute goods which can be swapped with another to fulfill the requirement.
+Let us learn about a few more examples of such substitute good which can be swapped with another to fulfill the requirement.

 #1 Google search engine and yahoo search engine or Bing search engine: